 Data and Connectivity will use and build on the Health Data Research Innovation Gateway.

-Information about the data made available in the five Trusted Research Environments for the National Core Studies can be found on the Innovation Gateway.
+Information about the data made available in the six Trusted Research Environments for the National Core Studies can be found on the Innovation Gateway.
 Researchers can also request access to data via the Gateway.

 Who is leading this work